|

 patiently listened while I went on with our food routine and when I

-was done she said " Well that's all fine and good but really a
+she said " Well that's all fine and good but really a

 simple quality dried kibble is best you know".